 By joining the Youth Action Team, members can influence their friends and peers to make smart & healthy choices surrounding substance use, build leadership skills, create a network of friends who are interested in helping make communities healthier, gain an understanding of prevention & recovery fields, and it makes a great addition to college applications & scholarships.

-Youth Action Team Meetings are on pause until Fall 2022 when school resumes.
+Youth Action Team Meetings are currently on pause.

 Youth Action Team Monthly Meeting: